Ramshreyas/bnft.tech/index.md

 BNFT - creating a benefit transfer economy using DLT

 International Aid is in crisis.
 Not because of a lack of supply, but because aid is simply not reaching beneficiaries.
-BNFT aims to use two fundamental features of DLT; 1. trustless auditability, 2. game mechanics to try and address this crisis.
+BNFT aims to use two fundamental features of DLT to try and address this crisis:

+1. trustless auditability
+2. game mechanics

+Imagine going from funding

+_'10 million USD for Earthquake relief in Nepal' _

+to

-Imagine going from funding '10 million USD for Earthquake relief in Nepal', to '1 treated mosquito net, bottle of water purification tablets and 1 emergency light for the following 987,634 beneficiaries: Dhonu Namgyal, Id no: XXXXXXX, Abiral Sangma, Id no: XXXXX....'.
+_'1 treated mosquito net, bottle of water purification tablets and 1 emergency light for the following 987,634 beneficiaries: Dhonu Namgyal, Id no: XXXXXXX, Abiral Sangma, Id no: XXXXX....'_

 Instead of broadcasting aid from a fire-hose, can we build a system that enables us to create individual aid-packages and deliver them to a specific, predetermined recipient?

 BNFT makes this possible.